-10 rental car companies operating at PSP (eight on-site and two located off-airport): Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty are located at PSP, whereas Desert Rent-A-Car and Go Rentals are located off-Airport.
-Each of the eight on-site rental car companies have desk space, accompanying office space, and 20-feet of queuing space depth leading to the counters.
+Ten rental car companies operating at PSP (eight on-site and two located off-Airport): Alamo, Avis, Budget, Dollar, Enterprise, Hertz, National, and Thrifty are at PSP, whereas Desert Rent-A-Car and Go Rentals are off-Airport.
+Each of the eight on-site rental car companies has desk space, accompanying office space, and queuing space 20 feet deep leading to the counters.
 The counters are visible to passengers when they first enter through the baggage claim area.
 There is a rental car parking lot conveniently located adjacent to the baggage claim areas at the north side of the terminal.
-There are 332 "ready" parking spaces and six rental car "return" lanes capable of accommodating approximately 150 vehicles.
+There are 332 ready parking spaces and six rental car return lanes capable of accommodating approximately 150 vehicles.